 Below, you can find what a notice to vacate typically looks like:

-Notice to Vacate Example Letter
+Notice to Vacate Letter Example

 Below is an example of a notice to vacate letter:

-Use our step-by-step document builder to easily and quickly create a customized notice to vacate letter that you can send to your landlord.
+Use our step-by-step document builder to easily and quickly create a customized notice to vacate letter you can send to your landlord.

 How to Write a Notice to Vacate Letter